MRtrix3/mrtrix3/docs/reference/commands/tckstats.rst

 -  **-histogram path** output a histogram of streamline lengths

 -  **-dump path** dump the streamlines lengths to a text file

--  **-explicit** explicitly calculate the length of each streamline, ignoring any step size information present in the header

 -  **-ignorezero** do not generate a warning if the track file contains streamlines with zero length